Translations of Ulysses: Georgian

+Uzbek

+In 2008, the first Uzbek translation by Ibrohim Gʻafurov was published.
+The book was translated from Russian version by Khinkis and Khoruzhij, and not from the original text.

 Armenian

 Armenian translation by Samvel Mkrtchyan was published in two volumes in 2012.
 His widow, Naira Zohrabyan, commented that "this work received complete indifference".

 Balkans

 Serbo-Croatian

 Ulysses was translated twice into Croatian dialect, by Zlatko Gorjan in 1957 and Luko Paljetak in 1991, and once into Serbian dialect, by Zoran Paunović in 2001.
 Gorjan's translation was called "excellent", and noted that he "managed to recreate the atmosphere of the original text".
 Gorjan self-censored sexually implicit words: i.e. "cock" was translated as "member" and not with direct equivalent.
 The Czech translator Aloys Skoumal wrote that Gorjan's translation was done in just eight months and had multiple omissions, sometimes of the whole sentences.
 Gorjan himself admitted that he tried to "capture the spirit" of the book, and was less concerned with precise translation.

 Slovene

 The Slovenian translation of Ulysses was done by Janez Gradišnik, published in two volumes by Državna založba Slovenije.
 The first volume containing chapters 1–13 appeared in April 1967, followed by the second volume in October 1968.
 The publisher had strong commitment to the project, even funding Gradišnik's research trip to Ireland where he established contacts who helped him resolve difficult passages through correspondence.

 The translation had comprehensive commentary.
 Gradišnik was awarded the Prešeren Foundation Prize in 1968.
 In 1993, Gradišnik, then 81, produced a revised edition that incorporated corrections from Hans Walter Gabler's critical edition and suggestions from Joyce scholar John Kidd.
 Gradišnik noted that through these revisions, many passages gained their proper meaning in Slovenian for the first time.